 Swiss thrash Italy, Denmark beat France at ice hockey worlds

 It took the Germans almost 40 minutes to beat goaltender Ben Bowns.
-Moritz Seider scored the opening goal with 39 seconds remaining in the middle period in the Group A game in Kosice.
+Moritz Seider scored the opening goal with 39 seconds remaining in the middle period in Group A.

 Mike Hammond scored an unassisted tying goal early in the final period, exploiting Draisaitl’s blunder behind his own goal, the first goal for Britain in the top division since 1994.